The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 For this discussion, intelligence should not mean simple data storage, nor raw arithmetic throughput.
 A system is not intelligent merely because it performs many operations.
 Intelligence is better understood as the capacity to build useful models of reality and use them for prediction, explanation, control, and adaptation.

 That definition matters because it separates intelligence from brute-force simulation.
-A sufficiently advanced mind does not need to reproduce reality one-to-one in order to understand it.
+A sufficiently advanced cognitive system does not need to reproduce reality one-to-one in order to understand it.
 In fact, intelligence often consists in doing the opposite: discarding enormous amounts of irrelevant detail while preserving the structure that actually matters for successful action.

 This immediately implies that the upper bound of useful intelligence is not identical to the upper bound of possible computation.